USING IRONPDF

 Changing regular PDFs to PDF/A format takes some extra effort, but it offers many important benefits.
 Here are the main advantages:

-Self-containment is very important.
-All the parts needed to show the document correctly like fonts, color information, and document details - are stored inside the file itself.
+• Self-containment: All the parts needed to show the document correctly like fonts, color information, and document details are stored inside the file itself.
 This means you don't have to worry about missing fonts or changed layouts when you open the document on different kinds of machines like Windows, Mac, iPhone, or Android.

-Improved searchability is another big plus.
-PDF/A file rules say that you must be able to copy text from the document.
+• Improved searchability: PDF/A file rules say that you must be able to copy text from the document.
 This makes it easy to search for words or phrases in the document.
 In the work with a large collection of documents, this will save a lot of time.
 Following ISO standards is often necessary for many types of work.

 IronPDF C# Library